Whose Rules – Part 1

 The room has two louvered windows, about 2 feet wide and 3 feet high.
 They stand aside a single door that drops down 3 feet to the ground below.
 A simple sad-face room with a dirty green door.
 There are no steps, they don’t arrive for a couple of years.
 There are a number of variations of sawn logs on end, banana boxes that rot and later a large concrete paving stone that serves as a welcome mat, but for now, it’s just climb up onto the door-sill with toes-only on firm footing and reach for the pad-bolt, slip it open and fall in.

 There is no furniture, not a stick.
 A mattress arrives some months later. it’s just a 12 ft square room.
 Roasting hot in Summer, mind-numbingly cold in Winter.
-There is a small shelf that has been tacked on under one window, just a plank of undressed hardwood, also soaked in creosote, held in place by a couple of prop supports. the Place has an 18 inch wide wooden door, fitted by nickel-plated steel hinges to the closet that occupies the back corner of the room.
+There is a small shelf that has been tacked on under one window, just a plank of undressed hardwood, also soaked in creosote, held in place by a couple of prop supports.
+The Place has an 18 inch wide wooden door, fitted by nickel-plated steel hinges to the closet that occupies the back corner of the room.
 Inside it there is a 4” nail to hang clothes on, otherwise the closet is just a scaled down version of the room.
 The Place is dark, totally dark.
 To guarantee darkness, the closet has a pad-bolt and padlock.
 There is another nail on the outside of the door.

 On it hangs the blanket that he is sometimes allowed, sometimes denied.

 There is a ball of chicken-wire that lives in the closet.
 When he’s bad, he gets rolled in the chicken-wire before being put in the closet.
 The chicken wire is his own folly, he brought it home one day to make cages for his beans and tomatoes and wouldn’t say where it came from.
+In fact it was relocated from the scrap pile at the Chook Farm a few miles away, where Beau was sent weekly to get eggs.

-The chicken wire has a few of the corners twisted over themselves to keep it secure.
-Inside the closet there is little room to struggle, and the fear of making a noise, gouging out an eye or being subjected to other punishments was usually enough to keep him still.
+The chicken-wire has a few of the corners twisted over themselves to keep it secure.
+Inside the Place there is little room to struggle, and the fear of making a noise, gouging out an eye or being subjected to other punishments was usually enough to keep him still.
 The cuts and pressure marks still break out to this day, 63 years later.
 So do the cigarette burns.
 Cigarettes were a pretty standard way to elicit truth and Beau was not getting any better at honesty.

 Beau contemplated Crime and Punishment a lot in those days.
 The philosophy of a six year-old is pretty basic, but time allows all sorts of scripts to play out in the mind.